AdobeDocs/experience-platform.de-DE/help/intelligent-services/customer-ai/input-output.md

 **Erforderliche standardmäßige Ereignistypen:**

-Die folgenden Ereignistypen sind für eine optimale Customer AI-Ausgabe mit diesem bestimmten Prognoseziel erforderlich.
-Es ist möglich, ein erforderliches Ereignis abhängig von Ihrem Prognoseziel auszuschließen.
-Das Ausschließen mehrerer Ereignisse kann jedoch zu schlechten Ergebnissen führen.
+The event types listed below are required for an optimal Customer AI output with this particular prediction goal.
+It is possible to exclude a required event depending on your prediction goal, however, excluding multiple events can lead to poor results.

 - Reihenfolge
-- Checkouts
+- checkouts
 - purchases
 - webVisit
 - Suchen

 **Zusätzliche empfohlene standardmäßige Ereignistypen:**

-Beliebige der übrigen [Ereignistypen](#standard-events) kann abhängig von der Komplexität Ihres Ziels und der infrage kommenden Population beim Konfigurieren Ihrer Customer AI-Instanz erforderlich sein.
+Any of the remaining [event types](#standard-events) may be required based on the complexity of your goal and eligible population while configuring your Customer AI instance.
 Wenn die Daten für einen bestimmten Datentyp verfügbar sind, wird empfohlen, diese Daten in Ihr Schema aufzunehmen.

-### Szenario 4: Upsell von Konversionen auf einer E-Commerce-Einzelhandelswebsite
+### Scenario 4: Upsell conversion on an e-commerce retail website

-**Prognoseziel:** Prognostizieren Sie die Kaufneigung der Population, die ein bestimmtes Produkt gekauft hat, um ein neues verwandtes Produkt zu kaufen.
+**Prediction goal:** Predict the purchase propensity of the population that has purchased a specific product to purchase a new related product.

-**Erforderliche standardmäßige Ereignistypen:**
+**Required standard event types:**

 Die folgenden Ereignistypen sind für eine optimale Customer AI-Ausgabe mit diesem bestimmten Prognoseziel erforderlich.
 Es ist möglich, ein erforderliches Ereignis abhängig von Ihrem Prognoseziel auszuschließen.
 Das Ausschließen mehrerer Ereignisse kann jedoch zu schlechten Ergebnissen führen.